-Saving Oxford’s Wetland Wildlife is helping people and communities to get involved in conserving Oxford’s rare and varied freshwater wildlife.
+Saving Oxford’s Wetland Wildlife is involving local groups and communities with conserving Oxford’s rare and varied freshwater wildlife.

 Raise awareness of Oxford’s water environment

-We are running a series of free public talks about Oxford’s freshwater heritage and wildlife, and the opportunities created by the flood scheme.
-In addition, we will be hosting regular site visits and guided walks to some of Oxford’s most valuable wetland sites.
+We are running a series of free public talks about Oxford’s freshwater heritage and wildlife, some of which feature specialist guest speakers, and others given by our Project Officer Ellie Mayhew, providing updates on the project.
+We’re also hosting regular site visits and guided walks to some of Oxford’s most valuable wetland sites.
 Take a look at our ‘Get Involved‘ page to find out about upcoming events.

 Monitor wildlife and water quality

-Since spring 2019, Oxford residents have been helping us to undertake baseline monitoring that will help to underpin the long-term monitoring of the Oxford Flood Alleviation Scheme.
-It’s not too late to join in with this, so head here to find out about our Oxford City WaterBlitz and other upcoming opportunities.
+Since spring 2019, Oxford residents have been helping us to undertake baseline monitoring that will help to underpin the long-term monitoring of the Oxford Flood Alleviation Scheme, through environmental DNA surveys and water quality testing.
+We still need people to help out with our Oxford City WaterBlitz – head here to find out how to get involved and request your free water quality test kits.

-Unique and pioneering work by local ecologists has shown it is possible to reverse these declines through habitat creation and suitable management of fens, ponds and wetlands.
+Unique and pioneering work by local ecologists has shown it is possible to reverse declines in freshwater biodiversity through habitat creation and suitable management of fens, ponds and wetlands.
 This is helping to save plant and animal species that are threatened nationally, and are at risk of local extinction in Oxford and the Thames Valley.

 Find out more…

-Saving Oxford’s Wetland Wildlife is primarily funded by Thames Water and the Trust for Oxfordshire’s Environment (TOE) with funding from Grundon Waste Management, with additional generous support from the Hyne Trust, R G Hills Charitable Trust and the Martin Wills Wildlife Maintenance Trust.
+Saving Oxford’s Wetland Wildlife is funded by Thames Water, Heritage Lottery Fund and the Trust for Oxfordshire’s Environment (TOE) with funding from Grundon Waste Management, with additional generous support from the Hyne Trust, R G Hills Charitable Trust and the Martin Wills Wildlife Maintenance Trust.